 Whilst it may not be the first school that comes to mind regarding creative universities, the Royal Academy of Music is noted as one of the world’s best music schools.
 Situated next to stunning Regents Park in the Marylebone area, this fantastic university offers courses across the musical board, from classical to contemporary.
 Being centrally located and just a short walk from some of the most iconic British landmarks, this college is a top choice for anybody who lives and breathes music!

 9. City & Guilds of London Art School

-Founded as the Lambeth School of Art, this school isn’t strictly world-renowned, but still earns a spot on our list because of its awesome courses.
-With a focus on providing amazing Fine Art and Art Histories courses, this college also gives students the opportunity to study abroad as well as take short courses, masterclasses and summer schools too.
-Located just across the River Thames and a short walk away from Kennington tube station, this London art college is an exceptional choice.
+Founded as the Lambeth School of Art, it isn’t strictly world-renowned but still earns a spot on our list because of its awesome courses.
+Focusing on providing excellent Fine Art and Art Histories courses, this college allows students to study abroad and take short courses, masterclasses, and summer schools.
+This London art college is an exceptional choice, located just across the River Thames and a short walk from Kennington tube station.

 124 Kennington Park Rd | Website

 10. Camberwell College of Arts